-As Guanacaste spans the northwestern corner of Costa Rica, it should not surprise anyone that this province is home to some of the most beautiful beaches in Costa Rica.
+As Costa Rica Guanacaste spans the northwestern corner of Costa Rica, it should not surprise anyone that this province is home to some of the most beautiful beaches in here.

 Tamarindo Beach is held in high esteem by many and for good reason: it has solid surfing, nice international restaurants, and a fun nightlife.
 Tamarindo is sunny throughout nearly the entire year, and the weather remains pleasant without much humidity.

 Visitors can do everything from any of those beach locations including surfing, ATV Tours, snorkeling, zip line, horseback riding, hiking and more.
-Other pristine shorelines in this region include Playa Panama, Playa Grande, Pan de Azúcar, Playa Ocotal, Playa Flamingo and Playas del Coco beaches.
+Other pristine shorelines in this region include Playa Panama, Playa Grande, Pan de Azúcar, Playa Ocotal, Playa Flamingo and Playas del Coco.

-There are many different kinds of activities being developed related to relaxation, health, adventure, culture, sports, nature and recreation.
-Any of the following can be included as part of your vacation through Costa Rica:
+There are many different kinds of Guanacaste tours and attractions being developed related to relaxation, health, adventure, culture, sports, nature and recreation.
+Any of the following can be included as part of your vacation in Costa Rica:

 Horseback riding: Guanacaste is mainly a rural region, so this activity can be taken all over in the coastal communities or mountain areas.
 Horseback riding tours are available from most hotels.

-Diving: This activity can be done for recreation or adventure and is growing in Guanacaste due to the excellent sites with great diving conditions.
+Scuba Diving Guanacaste Costa Rica: This activity can be done for recreation or adventure and is growing in the province due to the excellent sites with great diving conditions.
 Some of the more noteworthy areas are the Papagayo Gulf and Santa Catalina Islands.

-Sport Fishing: This is one of the main attractions in the North Pacific, whether it is for fun or commercial.
+Guanacaste Costa Rica Fishing: This is one of the main attractions in the North Pacific, whether it is for fun or commercial purposes.
 There are also tournaments where various world records have been broken for long-nose fish which are returned to the sea.

 Bird Watching: This activity takes places mainly in the protected areas like Curu, Bolaños Island, Palo Verde and Tenorio Volcano National Park, to mention the most important sites.